secarrel/Bike_Park_ecommerce/README.md

     Populate each with a value as appropriate.
     If you set DISABLE_COLLECTSTATIC previously, you can remove this before deploying.
-9. Add the Heroku host name in your 'ALLOWED_HOSTS' in your setings.py file.
+9. Add the Heroku hostname in your 'ALLOWED_HOSTS' in your setings.py file.
 10. Make sure DEBUG=False, your requirements.txt, file storage, and Procfile are set up, then you can push to GitHub.
 11. Go to the deploy tab and select a deployment method.
 12. Search for your GitHub repository and connect it.
 Your deploy settings should look like this but you can select either automatic or manual deployment.